 What does 0% APR mean?

-A credit card with a promotional 0% annual percentage rate (APR) comes without interest charges on purchases made with the card for a limited period.
-Because of this, you may be able to pay off debt faster if you have a 0% APR card.
-But it’s a good idea to know when the 0% APR period ends and the interest charges start.
+A credit card with a promotional 0% annual percentage rate (APR) doesn’t charge interest on purchases for a set time, called a promotional period.
+Because of this, you may be able to pay off debt faster if you use a 0% APR card.
+But it’s important to know when the promotional period ends and interest charges begin.

 What you’ll learn:

-• With a 0% APR, qualifying transactions don’t incur interest during the promotional period.
+• With a 0% APR credit card, qualifying transactions don’t incur interest during the promotional period.

-• Promotional APRs have to last at least six months by law, but they may last longer.
+• Promotional APRs have to last at least six months.

-• Missed or late payments could cause the 0% promotional period to end and trigger a higher penalty APR.
+• Missing a monthly payment or going over your credit limit could cause the offer to end early and trigger a higher penalty APR.

 What is a 0% APR credit card?

-A 0% APR credit card is a card that charges no interest on qualifying purchases, balance transfers or both for a fixed amount of time.
-This no-interest period is called a promotional period.
-If the promotional period is based on opening a new account, it may be referred to as an introductory period.
+A 0% APR credit card is a card that doesn’t charge interest on qualifying purchases, balance transfers or both for a fixed amount of time, depending on the card’s terms.
+The card typically offers a 0% introductory rate—or intro rate for short—during this no-interest period, which is called a promotional period.

 By law, introductory or promotional periods have to last at least six months.
-But they can be longer and could last 12 to 21 months.
+But according to Experian, intro APR offers generally last 12 to 21 months.

-You can cause the 0% APR period to end early and trigger a higher penalty APR if you do things like make late payments.
-So it helps to fully understand the details of a card’s 0% APR offer before applying.
+Keep in mind that missing a monthly payment or going over your credit limit could cause the offer to end early and trigger a higher penalty APR.
+So it can help to understand the details of a card’s 0% APR offer before applying.

 Here are two common ways you could use a credit card with 0% APR:

-• Balance transfer: A balance transfer lets you move credit card debt from one issuer to another.
-This can help consolidate debt and simplify payments.
-If the balance transfer card has a low or 0% introductory APR offer, you may be able to pay the debt down faster and pay less in interest overall.
+• Balance transfers: A balance transfer lets you move credit card debt from one card issuer to another.
+If a balance transfer credit card has a low or 0% introductory APR offer, you may be able to consolidate your debt to pay it down faster, save money on interest and simplify your monthly payments.

-• Large purchases: You might buy something big, like furniture or a laptop.
-If you repay the balance before the introductory period ends, you could avoid paying interest on the purchase altogether.
+• Big purchases: You might use a 0% APR card to pay for a major purchase, like furniture or a laptop.
+If you repay the balance before the introductory period ends, you could avoid paying interest altogether.

 0% promotional APR vs. deferred interest

-A 0% promotional APR offer isn’t the same as a deferred interest offer:
+A 0% promotional APR offer isn’t the same as a deferred interest offer.
+Here’s the difference:

-• 0% APR: If a card has an unpaid balance after the promotional APR offer period ends, that balance will only accrue interest starting from the day the promotional period ends.
-That’s as long as the cardholder has met all the terms and conditions of the offer along the way.
+• 0% APR: If a card has an unpaid balance after the promotional APR offer period ends, that balance will accrue interest starting from the day the promotional period ends.
+This is true as long as you’ve met the card’s terms and conditions of the offer along the way.

 How do you qualify for a 0% intro APR credit card?